Companies in many industries can employ stochastic OR to improve

 inventory level?
 High inventory implies higher costs.
 On the other hand, low

-inventory usually leads to out of stocks.
+inventory usually leads to out of stock.
 What is your optimal inventory

 decision while considering the uncertainty of future demand?